epotapp/epotapp/README.md

 👋 Hello!
-I'm Eugene—a fervent frontend developer whose aim is to build applications that are as functional as they are captivating.
-My expertise in Python is top-notch 🐍 (rated 5/5 stars), complemented by my solid command of C/C++ and JavaScript (each 4/5 stars).
-I combine creative vision with technical precision to craft impactful software.
+I'm Eugene — a game designer with experience in a variety of tools and languages: Python, C/C++ and Javascript are my main languages.
+I aim to create games designed and programmed well for the enjoyment of many.

 🎮 Gaming is my passion.
-I strive to create games that not only entertain but also inspire awe, constantly challenging the limits of the expected.
-My current focus is on deepening my C++ programming skills, where I’m honing my abilities in systems and applications development.
-This pursuit is more than a hobby—it's a deliberate path toward my personal and professional growth.
+My current focus is on deepening my C++ programming skills, and working with Unreal Engine.

 🔍 Interested in my work?
-Each of my repositories offers a portal to an exciting journey.
-From innovative game concepts to sturdy C-based applications, there's always something to spark curiosity.
-Let's dive into the world of coding together!

-🌱 Keep an eye on this space—there's perpetually something thrilling in development!

 #### How to reach me:
 * Telegram: @enevxant